 How much does it cost?
 Tuition is free and there are no fees.

 What’s the deadline?
-Students must register no later than seven days before leaving for tour.
+Students must request the guide no later than seven days before leaving for tour.

 Where do I sign up?
 Contact our Traveler Support Team at